opnfv/yardstick/docs/userguide/01-introduction.rst

 * Chapter :doc:`02-methodology` describes the methodology implemented by the Yardstick Project for :term:`NFVI` verification.

+* Chapter :doc:`architecture` provides information on the software architecture of yardstick.
 * Chapter :doc:`04-vtc-overview` provides information on the :term:`VTC`.

 * Chapter :doc:`apexlake_installation` provides instructions to install the